-Within a functionalist translation approach, various techniques may be applied as described by Molina et al (Molina et al. 2000).
+Within a functionalist translation approach, various techniques may be applied as described by Molina et al. (Molina et al. 2000).
 To some extent, techniques like borrowing or literal translation may be recommended as long as concept equivalence is ensured: the resulting target language terms will often be internationally recognizable and psychologically acceptable to clinicians, and they make it possible to conform to the structure of SNOMED CT®.
 However, several more genuinely functionalist techniques may often be preferable, for instance transposition, amplification/description, and established equivalents.

 Useful references to consult regarding translation methodology and solutions used in connection with the Spanish translation are described by Reynoso et al (Reynoso et al. 2000) and the Danish translation by Høy (Høy 2006).